torresmr/example/README.md

 1. **Create a GitHub Account**: Visit [github.com](https://github.com/) and register for an account.

-2. **Install Git**: Depending on your operating system, download and install Git using one of the following methods:
+2. **Install Git**: The Olin 124 computer labs are already installed with Git.
+Just for your information, you can go to step 3.
+Depending on your operating system, download and install Git using one of the following methods:
     - Windows users: Download and install [Git for Windows](https://gitforwindows.org/).
     - Mac users: Download and install [Git for MacOS](https://git-scm.com/download/mac) or use Homebrew by typing `brew install git` in the Terminal.
+    - Linux users: Download and install `sudo apt install git'

 3. **Configure Git**: Once Git is installed, you'll need to configure it with your name and email address.
 This information is used to track who made each commit in a project.
-Open your Terminal or Command Prompt and type the following commands, replacing "FirstName LastName" and "email@example.com" with your name and email:
+Open your Terminal or Command Prompt and type the following commands, replacing "FirstName LastName" and "email@example.com" with your Whitman name and email:

     ```bash
     # Enter YOUR NAME to set your name